 Ideally, you should never give onions to your dog.
 In addition, you should also be mindful of any abandoned, onion flavored leftover dishes in your kitchen.
 Keep onions out of their sight.

 Onion toxicity can be lethal.
-In some extreme cases, dogs may require a blood transfusion, as well.
+In some extreme cases, dogs may even require a blood transfusion.
 Try to get them to your vet as fast as possible to avoid any long-lasting effects.

 Onions are toxic to dogs to the point where they can be lethal.
 Do not feed any to them, and do not try treating them by yourself if you catch them stealing an onion slice.
 Contact your vet right away and do not ignore any symptoms.